Tech comparison: Flow instruments for low-flow liquid applications

 Ultrasonic liquid flow meters are composed of a pair of transducers clamped onto a pipe and use the Doppler Effect to determine fluid velocity.
 An ultrasonic wave is then sent through the fluid in the pipe, and the transducers calculate the liquid flow rate from changes in the signal frequency.

 Ultrasonic flow meters are ideal for applications that demand a non-invasive flow measurement method like wastewater treatment.
 Since the meter is not in-line with fluid flow, these meters can measure highly corrosive liquids, there are no pressure drop requirements, and maintenance tends to be cheaper.
 The primary disadvantages are that the measurements tend to be lower accuracy and they are especially susceptible to process vibrations and external environmental interferences.

-Laminar differential pressure liquid flow meters measure mass flow indirectly from differential pressure.
-These meters use sensors to measure the pressure drop of flow across laminar flow elements.
+Laminar differential pressure (laminar DP) liquid flow meters and controllers calculate standardized mass flow rates using differential pressure measurements.
+These devices use sensors to measure the pressure drop of flow across laminar flow elements.
 This value is then used to calculate a volumetric flow rate which is converted into a mass flow rate using information from preloaded tables with fluid properties.

 These units provide high accuracy readings with no warm-up times.
 Laminar DP meters are also available as portable, battery-powered units, which can be used for quick and mobile process validation and flow calibration.
 The major downside is that they cannot be used for liquid mixtures of unknown composition or properties and must be calibrated for use with the exact process liquid.